-I brought 2yo to the pharmacist this morning, to get some treatment and also to get a professional opinion on whether a trip to the Doctor was necessary.
-She appears to have skeeter syndrome, which is a reaction some children get to a bite resulting in red hard swelling.
+I brought 2 year old to the pharmacist this morning, to get some treatment and also to get a professional opinion on whether a trip to the Doctor was necessary.
+She appears to have skeeter syndrome (explained on Wiki here), which is a reaction some children get to a bite resulting in red hard swelling.
 He checked that the bite areas didn’t have a “fever”, which I found out later can be an indicator of complications from a bite.
 He gave me a cream and advised me to bring her to the Doctor in three days if there is no change or a change for the worse in her bites.

 The cream he gave me is エンクロン軟膏EX (Enkuron Ointment Ex) by Shiseido.
 It contains Prednisolone valerate acetate which I understand to be a type of hydrocortisone.
 It also contains antihistamines, including diphenhydramine which my research has indicated is in line with treatment for a severe reaction in many other countries.
 Below is a photo of the bite after just one application of the cream.

 I also talked to the pharmacist about likely complications from the bite.
 He assured me that the mosquitoes in most parts of Japan do not carry illnesses that are a threat to humans.
 He said that cases of Japanese encephalitis are extremely rare in this part of Japan.
-This is in line with what my kids paediatrician told me on a previous occasion.
-He also told me it is highly unlikely that she will develop a delayed reaction of swelling in another part of her body, such as the throat.
-I felt a lot more at ease after talking to him, I will be keeping a close eye on 2yo for the next few days.
+This is in line with what my kids pediatrician told me on a previous occasion.
+The pharmacist also told me it is highly unlikely that she will develop a delayed reaction of swelling in another part of her body, such as the throat.
+I felt a lot more at ease after talking to him, I will be keeping a close eye on 2 year old for the next few days.

 If you would like more ideas of how to treat mosquito bites and deter mosquitoes with home remedies, check out this article here.